dotlang/language/README.md

 ## Function call dispatch

-Function calls are dispatched using dynamic type.
-For non-union types, this is same as their static type.
-But for a union this will be determined at runtime.
+Function calls are dispatched using dynamic type (for union typed bindings) or static type (for other bindings).
+Dynamic type of a union binding this will be determined at runtime.
 This is similar to the way chain operator behaves.

 So for example if `x` of type `int|float|string` contains a float value, calling `process(x)` will invoke `process` which expects a float.
 This can be either defined as `(float)->T` function or a more general function of type `(float|int|string)->T`.

 Note that if you have a `(int|float)->string` function defined, you cannot define another function with the same name and signature but for `int` or `float` input.
 Because they will overlap.

+If `MyInt := int` is defined in the code, you cannot call a function which needs an `int` with a `MyInt` binding, unless it is forwarded explicitly in the code (e.g. `process := (x:MyInt) -> process(int(x))`).

-## Function pointer
+## Function type

 Bindings of this type can hold a reference to a function or a lambda.
-You can send them to other functions or they can be used as output type of a function.
+You can send those bindings to other functions or they can be store output of a function.

-**Syntax**: `Fp := (type1, type2, ...)->OutputType`
+**Syntax**: `Fp := (type1, type2, ...) -> OutputType`

 **Examples**